Alcantor/LotusECU-T4e/patch/t4e/obdoil/README.md

 ## Introduction

-An attempt to add oil pressure and oil temperature for the OBD interface.
+This patch allows adding oil pressure and oil temperature for the OBD interface.

 ## Hardware